ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 <img width="320" height="50" alt="01" src="https://github.com/user-attachments/assets/62ddef49-5508-41b4-919b-e686dc01e809" />

-**It has a potential conservative bias, it is useful in practice nonetheless, as compared to overly optimistic predictions.**
+**It has a potential conservative bias, nonetheless it is useful in practice as compared to overly optimistic predictions.**

 # K-fold CV